 How much does it cost to remove PIP implants?

 £100 fee for 30 minute surgeon consultation, fee deducted from op fee if they go ahead.

 - Removal of implants: Free of Charge

-- COI for 2nd time (regardless of reason for 1st change of implants): Full list price
+- COI for 2nd time (regardless of reason for 1st change of implants) is normal price.

 - Revision surgery following original op but not involving COI does not count as the 1 discounted op